 Dyngus Day, or Wet Monday (Polish Śmigus-Dingus or lany poniedziałek) is the name for Easter Monday.
 Historically a Polish tradition, Dyngus Day celebrates the end of the observance of Lent and the joy of Easter.
 Over the decades, Dyngus Day has become a wonderful holiday to celebrate Polish-American culture, heritage and traditions.
 In Cleveland specifically, our goal is to not only make this a Polish Cultural festival, we also want to celebrate our Polka Heritage as well as the other Eastern European cultures still thriving in Cleveland.

 2015 marks the festival's 5th year anniversary here in Cleveland.
-We are growing and are so excited to share this day with you.
+Every year we continue to grow and are excited to share this day with you.
 It is estimated that over 20,000 people celebrated Cleveland Dyngus 2014 in the Detroit Shoreway, Ohio City, Tremont, and Hingetown Neighborhoods.
 Although the historical traditions may seem unusual and old fashioned, Dyngus Day Cleveland is thrilled to bring this fun and spirited holiday to Cleveland every year.
 Have fun and Na Zdrowie!

 Going back to Dyngus roots...In Poland, Hungary, Slovakia, and the Czech Republic traditionally, early in the morning boys awoke girls by pouring a bucket of water on their head and striking them about the legs with long thin twigs or switches made from willow, birch or decorated tree branches.